 Asthma Subgroups: GERD Asthma

-Way back in 1985, when I was a fifteen-year-old asthmatic with high risk asthma, I underwent testing to see if I had gastrointestinal reflux (GERD).
+Way back in 1985, when I was a fifteen-year-old asthmatic with high risk asthma, I underwent testing to see if I had gastroesophageal reflux (GERD).
 Thankfully, I did not have this, back then anyway.
 An asthmatic friend of mine did, and the diagnosis made a huge difference in his life, because treatment for GERD allowed him to obtain better asthma control.
 Today, the relationship between GERD and asthma is well understood to the point that it has become it’s own asthma subgroup aptly called GERD asthma.

 What is GERD?